jahidulpabelislam/contribution-counter/README.md

 ### v1 to v2

-In version 2, the only braking change is that only functions can be imported/required, instead of Counter classes.
+In version 2, the only breaking change is that only functions can be imported/required, instead of Counter classes.

 To upgrade you will need to import/require the 3 new functions: `getBitbucketCounts`, `getGitHubCounts` &amp; `getGitLabCounts` instead of `Bitbucket`, `GitHub` &amp; `GitLab`.
 Where before you created an instance of a class (e.g. `GitHub`) and passed in an object of config, then called a function (`getCounters`) to get the counts.